yretenai/io_import_psw/README.md

 # io_import_pskx

-ActorX PSK/PSA importer for Blender 3.0+
+Experimental ActorX PSK/PSA importer for Blender 3.0+

+I strongly recommend that you use https://github.com/DarklightGames/io_scene_psk_psa over this repo as I have only tested it with my custom sub-formats for PSK.

 ## Installation